connorturlan/JSCalculator/readme.md

     -   What?
 Why?
 How?

+## Known Issues

+-   Adding trailing zeroes after a decimal point will not render to the screen.
+    -   Caused by how commas are inserted for groups of thousands.
+        -   Potentially fix with bespoke function?

+## Retrospective

 -   Things I'd differently next time
     -   What?
 Why?
 How?

--   Future goals / changes

--   Changelog (very optional)
 -   What did you struggle with?
     -   What?
 Why?
 How?

+## Future Plans

+-   Future goals / changes

+## Contributions

 -   Licensing Details